 Background

-The state with the best salary for child care workers after this adjustment?
-That would be Massachusetts.
+The state with the highest average salary for child care workers remains Massachusetts.

-Here’s a quick snapshot of the top ten states for child care worker salaries:
+Here’s a snapshot of the top ten states for child care worker salaries:

 Let’s take a look at how we got here and a full ranking of all the states.